thebithead/nuodb-operator/README.md

 ```
 Then, delete a NuoDB Admin pod, and once the Admin pod has been restarted, connect to the new pod and run,

-&ensp; `nuocmd set license --license-file /etc/nuodb/nuodb.lic`
+`nuocmd set license --license-file /etc/nuodb/nuodb.lic`

+This command will propagate the new NuoDB EE license throughout the Admin tier (remaining pods).

 **Note:** The filename specified in the above commands must be nuodb.lic

-To check the effective license and confirm license level, run
+To check the effective NuoDB license and confirm license level, run

-&ensp; `nuocmd --show-json get effective-license`
+`nuocmd --show-json get effective-license`

-### 9. If using the Red Hat OpenShift
+### 7. If using the Red Hat OpenShift

-#### To permit the pulling of the container and operator images, create the Kubernetes image pull secret
+#### To permit the pulling of the NuoDB database and operator container images, create the Kubernetes image pull secret
-**Note:** If using Quay.io to pull the NuoDB Operator image, a login to quay.io and a Kubernetes secret is not required because the NuoDB Quay.io repository is public.
-For example, to pull the image from quay.io, run at the command prompt, docker pull quay.io/nuodb/nuodb-operator

 This secret will be used to pull the NuoDB Operator and NuoDB container images from the  Red Hat Container
 Catalog (RHCC).
 Enter your Red Hat login credentials for the --docker-username and --docker-password values.